shuozhixu/AID_2026/README.md

 ### La<sub>0.8</sub>Sr<sub>0.2</sub>Ga<sub>0.8</sub>Mg<sub>0.2</sub>O<sub>2.8</sub>

-It is an electrolyte in one type of fuel cell.
+It is an oxygen-ion conducting electrolyte in one type of solid oxygen fuel cell (SOFC).

 Build the random structure and the CSRO structure annealed at 1073 K.